alexa-games/litexa/packages/litexa-deploy-aws/README.md

 ## AWS Configuration

-This deploy module requires you to fill out one more field in your litexa config called `S3BucketName`.
+This deploy module requires you to fill out one more field in your litexa config called `s3Configuration.bucketName`.
 There are also some optional `LambdaConfiguration` parameters you can put into your configuration for further project customization.

-### S3BucketName
+### S3 Configuration

 The deploy module uses S3 to host your skill's assets, which can be sounds and images.
-Assets are deployed to the [S3 bucket]( https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) with the name you put in the `S3BucketName` field in your Litexa config.
+Assets are deployed to the [S3 bucket]( https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html) with the name you put in the `s3Configuration.bucketName` field in your Litexa config.

 If this bucket doesn't exist yet, the module will automatically create it for you.
 If you create your own bucket: